debel/modernJS/topics/language-features/functions.md

   // multiple parameters
   const add = (a, b) => a + b;

-  // with a function body
+  // with a function body block
   const validate = (input) => {
     if (input !== 'correct') {
       throw new Error('not correct');